Scoliosis & Genetics

 We use an integrative approach when treating scoliosis.
 This allows us to develop effective plans that treat the specific condition and needs of each patient.
 As board-certified physicians and fellowship-trained orthopedic surgeons, we understand how scoliosis affects people and how treatment stops pain.

 Throughout the treatment process, we will closely monitor how the spine responds to treatment and then adjust our treatment if the need arises.
-We focus on treating scoliosis in the most effective and patient-focused manner possible whether it is a genetic scoliosis is responsible or not.
+We focus on treating scoliosis in the most effective and patient-focused manner possible whether genetics is responsible or not.

 Contact Us For a Functional Approach to Scoliosis Treatment in Children